morpho-org/morpho-blue-oracles/README.md

 - `quoteTokenDecimals`: Decimal precision of the quote asset.
 - `salt`: A unique identifier to create deterministic addresses for deployed oracles.

-**Warning:** If there is an ERC4626-compliant vault for `baseVault` or `quoteVault`, the `baseTokenDecimals` or `quoteTokenDecimals` are still the decimals of the asset in the vault, and not the decimals of the Vault asset.
+**Warning:** If there is an ERC4626-compliant vault for `baseVault` or `quoteVault`, the `baseTokenDecimals` or `quoteTokenDecimals` are still the decimals of the underlying asset of the vault, and not the decimals of the Vault itself.
 E.g: for a MetaMorpho WETH vault, as `baseVault`, the `baseTokenDecimals` is 18 as WETH has 18 decimals.

 ### Addresses

-The Ethereum Mainnet address of this factory is [0x3A7bB36Ee3f3eE32A60e9f2b33c1e5f2E83ad766](https://etherscan.io/address/0x3a7bb36ee3f3ee32a60e9f2b33c1e5f2e83ad766#code).
+The address on Ethereum of this factory is [0x3A7bB36Ee3f3eE32A60e9f2b33c1e5f2E83ad766](https://etherscan.io/address/0x3a7bb36ee3f3ee32a60e9f2b33c1e5f2e83ad766#code).

 ### Examples